Skip to main content

 Keep human: strategy and planning.

 Which platforms to prioritize.
 What content pillars drive the most business value.
-How to align social media with the client’s quarterly goals.
+How to align social with the client’s quarterly goals.
 How to respond to industry trends or competitive moves.
 This is the work that justifies premium pricing.

 Keep human: client relationships.